DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/3 Methods/exportToPdf(options).md

 ---

-How to process the PDF document when the export is complete:
+Use the following settings to process the PDF document when the export is complete:

 ---